 - Intensified muscle cramps and contractions, and/or convulsions

 Although we commonly pay more attention to hydration if the temperature is high, it is important for older adults to consume sufficient fluids all year long.
 An easy formula to determine how much, on average, an older adult should drink each day is to divide the senior’s body weight by three, and consume that many ounces of water.
 To illustrate, if an older adult weighs 180 pounds, she or he would require no less than 60 ounces of water daily.

 Try these strategies to avoid dehydration in seniors:

 - Plain water is best, but think about other sources of fluids, including soup, juice, fruits, and vegetables.
 However, abstain from sugary and caffeinated beverages.

 - Place bottled water, or a small pitcher of ice water and a cup close to the senior to encourage him or her to sip on it during the day.

 - Test different temperatures.
 Sometimes a warmed cup of water may be more enjoyable than an icy one.
 You may even try heating up juice as well as other beverages to see if they are more appealing, or provide popsicles.

 The professional home health aides at Harmony Home Health & Hospice are experienced in creative techniques to help seniors stay hydrated, along with monitoring fluid intake to ensure enough fluids are consumed every single day.
-Call us at 1-877-463-3322 to find out more about our in-home care and hiring a home health aide in Salt Lake City or other surrounding areas.
+Contact us at 1-877-463-3322 to find out more about our home health care in Albuquerque or other surrounding areas.
 To see all of the areas that we serve, please visit our Service Area page.